Our extended STI (sexually transmitted infection) test will check whether you've contracted:

 Chlamydia is one of the most common sexually transmitted infections (STIs) in the UK, and often shows no symptoms.

-Gonorrhoea is also a common STI; symptoms in men are most commonly burning pain when peeing or a discharge from the tip of the penis.
-In women gonorrhoea often shows no symptoms, but symptoms can include pain when peeing or a discharge from the vagina.
+Gonorrhoea is also a common STI; symptoms in men are most commonly burning pain when urinating or a discharge from the tip of the penis.
+In women gonorrhoea often shows no symptoms, but symptoms can include urinating when peeing or a discharge from the vagina.

 Herpes is a common infection caused by the herpes simplex virus (HSV).
 It can cause painful blisters on the genitals and the surrounding areas.

 Mycoplasma is caused by a very small parasitic bacterium that can affect both men and women.
 People often have no symptoms, although men can have symptoms of burning on passing urine, pain in the testes, or needing to pass urine very frequently.

 Trichomoniasis is caused by a small organism called a flagellate.
 The infection leads to a vaginal discharge in women but men often suffer no symptoms at all.

 Ureaplasma is a bacterium that can be passed on through sexual contact.
-A large proportion of the sexually active population is infected with ureaplasma without it causing any problems; however, it can cause symptoms of urethritis (inflammation of the tube that carries urine from the body).
+A large proportion of the sexually active population is infected with ureaplasma and have no symptoms; however, it can cause symptoms of urethritis which are pain on passing urine and passing urine more frequently.

-Gardnerella vaginalis is a common cause of vaginal discharge in women or unspecific urethritis in men.
+Gardnerella vaginalis is a common cause of vaginal discharge in women and unspecific urethritis in men.
 A positive test result for gardnerella only requires treatment if you are experiencing symptoms.

-If you test positive for chlamydia, trichomoniasis, or herpes you will be able to order your treatment online.
-One of our online doctors will review your order and approve treatment if this is appropriate.
+If you test positive for chlamydia, trichomoniasis or herpes you will be able to request your treatment online.
+One of our online doctors will review your request and approve treatment if this is appropriate.